10 Tips for How to Get Through Nursing School Successfully

 9. Start Studying for the NCLEX-RN Exam Early

-Once you finish nursing school, the last hurdle before you can get your license is the NCLEX-RN® exam.
-The NCLEX-RN® is not a test you can cram for.
-That’s because it is no ordinary test.
-Like many tests, the NCLEX-RN® is multiple-choice; but what makes it different is that many questions include multiple correct answers, meaning that you must choose the answer that is most correct.
+Once you finish nursing school, you must pass the NCLEX-RN exam before becoming licensed.
+The NCLEX-RN is not a test you can cram for.
+Like many tests, the NCLEX-RN is multiple-choice.
+It is different because many questions include multiple correct answers, meaning you must choose the most accurate answer.

-This requires a different type of thinking and intentional practice with this style of question.
-From the beginning of nursing school, incorporating NCLEX-style practice questions into your studying is a smart move.
+From the beginning of nursing school, incorporating NCLEX-style practice questions into your studying is a strategic move.

-- To be successful, plan at least 1–2 months of dedicated studying for the test.
+• To be successful, plan at least one to two months of dedicated studying for the test.

-- Schedule which days you want to dedicate to test prep.
-Plan out your practice exams, too.
+• Schedule which days you want to dedicate to test prep.
+Plan your practice exams, too.

-- Establish goals.
-Set realistic goals to help mark your progress and keep you on track.
-This can be completing a certain number of practice questions, mastering a concept, or achieving a high score on a practice quiz.
+• Set realistic goals to help mark your progress and keep you on track.
+For example, you can complete a certain number of practice questions, master a concept, or achieve a high score on a practice quiz.

-With the right amount of effort and time, passing the NCLEX-RN® is within reach.
-Just remember to start early and incorporate practice questions into your nursing school studies.
+With the right amount of effort and time, passing the NCLEX-RN is within reach.
+Remember to start early and incorporate practice questions into your nursing school studies.

 10. Connect with Your Peers

-Your peers and others in your cohort are one of your most valuable resources when it comes to how to succeed in nursing school.
-You may not be taking your classes in a physical classroom together, but you are still accomplishing some very difficult things together and will have no shortage of opportunities to connect.
+Your peers and others in your cohort are among the most valuable resources for succeeding in nursing school.
+You may not be taking your classes in a physical classroom together, but you are still overcoming challenges together and will have opportunities to connect.

-For the most part, you will complete your labs and clinicals with others who are also in the ABSN program.
-This is a great opportunity to get to know one another, ask for input, and help each other grow.
+For the most part, you will complete your labs and clinicals with others in the ABSN program.
+This is an excellent opportunity to get to know one another, ask for input, and help others grow.

 Jump into a Rewarding Nursing Career

-Now that you know how to get through nursing school, let’s take a step back.
-If you haven’t yet applied to nursing school, and you’re still considering whether nursing is the right fit for you, we are here to help.
+If you haven’t yet applied to nursing school and you’re still considering whether nursing is the right fit for you, we are here to help.